nfway/last-vite/src/guide/markdown/code-group.md

 ---
-title: 代码块分组
+title: CodeGroup
 icon: code
 category:
   - Markdown
 tag:
+  - CodeGroup
   - Markdown
-  - 代码组
 ---

-主题为你带来了代码块分组支持。
+The theme provides you you code group support.

 <!-- more -->

-## 配置
+## Config

 :::: code-group